eolweus/IT2810-project-3/README.md

 For the backend we have chosen to use a REST api implemented with express, and elasticsearch for our database.

 ### The Express API
 We implemented a REST api using Express.js in the `server.js` file in the server folder.
-The reason we chose express, is that an express API works well with our database of choice: elasticsearch.
+The reason we chose express, is that an express REST API has all the feautures needed for our project needs and is straight foward to implement.
 Additionally, it proved to be very well documented and simple to set up.

 The `server.js` file contains 3 main functions.
 One for getting song data with the ID of a track which only takes the id as a param.
 The other get function takes in a multitude of parameters, including a search string.
 It then returns a set of all tracks matching the search on either the name of the song, the name of the artist, or the name of the album.